Provable Regret Bounds for Deep Online Learning and Control: Introduction

 \subsection{Related work}

-\paragraph{Online learning and online convex optimization.} The framework of learning in games has been extensively studied as a model for learning in adversarial and nonstochastic environments \citep{cesa2006prediction}.
+\paragraph{Online convex optimization and dimensionality notions in learning.} The framework of learning in games has been extensively studied as a model for learning in adversarial and nonstochastic environments \citep{cesa2006prediction}.
 Online learning was infused with algorithmic techniques from mathematical optimization into the setting of online convex optimization, see \citep{hazan2019introduction} for a comprehensive introduction.
+Learnability in the statistical and online learning settings was characterized using various notions of dimensionality, starting from the VC-dimension, fat-shattering dimension, Rademacher complexity, Littlestone dimension and more.
+For an extensive treatment see \citep{mohri2018foundations,shalev2014understanding,vapnik1999nature}.
+Regarding interpolation, \citet{bubeck2021a} establish an inverse relationship between the interpolation ability and robustness of a function class.

 \paragraph{The emerging theory of deep learning.} For detailed background on the developing theory for deep learning, see the book draft~\citep{arorabook}.
 Among the various studies on the theory of deep learning, the neural tangent kernel or linearization approach has emerged as the most general and pervasive.
-This technique shows that neural networks behave similar to their linearization and prove that gradient descent converges to a global minimizer of the training loss~\citep{soltanolkotabi2018theoretical,du2018gradient_deep,du2018gradient,allenzhu2019convergence,zou2018stochastic,jacot2018neural,bai2019beyond}.
+This technique shows that neural networks behave similar to their linearization and proves that gradient descent converges to a global minimizer of the training loss~\citep{soltanolkotabi2018theoretical,du2018gradient_deep,du2018gradient,allenzhu2019convergence,zou2018stochastic,jacot2018neural,bai2019beyond}.
 Techniques related to this have been expanded to provide generalization error bounds in the i.i.d. statistical setting~\citep{arora2019fine,wei2019regularization}, and generalization bounds for SGD~\citep{cao2019generalization,ji2020polylogarithmic}.
+As opposed to our generic approach, several different optimization algorithms were considered in isolation for deep learning theory, see e.g. \citep{wu2019global,cai2019gram,wu2019global,wu2021adaloss}.